benstratton6/quantumResources/QuantumInformationFile/QuantumInfo3_UsefulTricks.md

 &= \frac{1}{\sqrt{d}} \bra{k} A \ket{l}.
 \end{align*}

 If the elements of these two vector are the same, they must be the same vector.
+This completes the proof.

 :::
 ```